-The other day I came across an article online that claimed that the Garden of Eden was probably located in what is now Iraq.
+The other day I came across an article that claimed the Garden of Eden was probably located in what's now Iraq.
 I've seen this claim made numerous times, and since it doesn't appear to be going away I decided to address it.
-The record needs to be set straight: there is no Biblical reason to believe that the Garden of Eden was in Iraq - or anywhere else in the Middle East, for that matter.
+The record needs to be set straight: there's no Biblical reason to believe that the Garden of Eden was in Iraq - or anywhere else in the Middle East, for that matter.